GIScience/vostok/README.md

     79.750000 344.250000 40.520000 -0.196111 -0.040646 0.979739
     80.250000 344.250000 40.956001 -0.187723 -0.375608 0.907568

 The threshold on Solar elevation angle as degrees from horizon (line 17) is an additional parameter (SOLPOS variable [elevref](https://www.nrel.gov/grid/solar-resource/solpos.html)), which can be useful if the extent of the shadow point cloud is limited closely to the extent of the computation points.
-In this case, the sun illuminates from the side (i.e. from a low angle) at the edge of the shadow data can cause illumination in areas which in reality would be shadowed by their surroundings.
-The effect occurs for forest plot data, but may be applicable elserwhere, too.
+In this case, the sun illuminates from the side (i.e. from a low angle) at the edge of the shadow data and can cause illumination in areas which in reality would be shadowed by their surroundings.
+The effect occurs for forest plot data, but may be applicable elsewhere, too.
 If not specified, the parameter value is set below the horizon and thereby disregarded (default value: -99.9).

 If the .sol file is adjusted and the input files are provided, run VOSTOK via